JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-aws-xray-tracing.md

 ## Internal Background

-For more information about each component that this is auto configuring for you, take a look at the [Core - How to add AWS Xray Tracing - Internal Details](../core/core-how-to-add-aws-xray-tracing.md#internal-details) section.
+For more information about each component this is auto configuring for you, take a look at the [Core - How to add AWS Xray Tracing - Internal Details](../core/core-how-to-add-aws-xray-tracing.md#internal-details) section.

 ## Steps